 A Zoo Assessment Protocol was established to evaluate the compliance of zoos with the requirements of the Directive, the national zoo law and the EAZA Minimum Standards for the Accommodation and Care of Animals in Zoos and Aquaria.
-Additional assessment criteria were devised based on the UK Standards of Modern Zoo Practice, DEFRA, 2004 (SMZP) and the Zoo Forum Handbook.
+Additional assessment criteria were devised based on the UK Standards of Modern Zoo Practice, 2008 (SMZP) and the Zoo Expert Committee Handbook.
 The Zoo Assessment Protocol was adapted for each Member State to incorporate the specific requirements of the national law.
 It examined the following aspects:

 A. General Zoo Information: licensing status, ownership and public safety measures;